Lumi-supercomputer/lumi-userguide/docs/hardware/compute/lumig.md

   <figcaption>Overview of a LUMI-G compute node</figcaption>
 </figure>

-From the figure above you can see that there is no direct link between the GPU (GCD) numbering and the NUMA node numbering.
+From the figure above, you can see that there is no direct link between the GPU (GCD) numbering and the NUMA node numbering.
 Keep this in mind as prober NUMA and GPU binding is critical to achieve good performance.